Frequently Asked Questions

 These agents are inert to health and do not cause any symptoms or pathogenic effects.
 However, due to their properties and structure, they react with the reagents used to conduct a given test.
 They interfere with the course of the analysis, in effect making it impossible to obtain a reliable test result.
 The most commonly mentioned interfering agents include:

-lipemia (turbidity of serum/plasma caused by the presence of a large number of lipid particles called chylomicrons- found in lipid disorders),
+• Lipemia (turbidity of serum/plasma caused by the presence of large amounts of lipid particles called chylomicrons- found in lipid disorders),

-high concentrations of hormones and various types of proteins of similar structure to the analyte under study, occurring physiologically during pregnancy.
+• high concentrations of hormones and various types of proteins with a structure similar to the analyte under study, occurring physiologically during pregnancy.

 In the event that the test cannot be performed due to interference, the patient is asked to come in for a re-take of the test material.